 sergei chuckled pleasantly, "don't mind him, ma'am, he hasn't had his breakfast yet. he gets a little out of sorts and persnickity sometimes."

-the young woman got up and approached the two villains. 'perhaps, while you are waiting, you improve yourselves by reading the words of the prophet."
+the young woman got up and approached the two villains. 'perhaps, while you are waiting, you might improve yourselves by reading the words of the prophet."

 "thank you," hank answered. "we would appreciate that very much."